 Many of us are in search of a more minimalist life.
-We’re building capsule wardrobes, decluttering our kitchens and doing away with material objects that no longer serve us.
+We’re building capsule wardrobes, decluttering our kitchens and doing away with material objects that no longer serve us or ‘spark joy’.
 But this can be more difficult to apply to our parenting principles.
-After all, kids are the kings of instant gratification, and nothing says joy to them like a big and shiny gift.
+After all, kids are the kings of instant gratification, and nothing says joy to them like a big, shiny gift.

 But the problem is that the feeling they get when they unwrap that gift is so short-lived.
 As George Monbiot says in his article for The Guardian about these seasonal gifts: “they seem amusing on the first day of Christmas, daft on the second, embarrassing on the third.
 By the twelfth they’re in landfill”.
 We’ve become so hung up on rampant consumerism, that we give gifts without even thinking of the effect that gift will have on our planet.
 Never mind the effect it will have on our children.

 With this in mind, here are five reasons that kids need experiences, and not things:

 Think about your most enduring childhood memories.
 Sure, there may have been one or two memorable gifts in there: maybe your first ever bicycle or a doll you’d wanted for ages.
 But further than that, you’ll probably hit a blank.
 What you will remember is the feeling of your mother’s arms around you after a fall, the wind in your hair as you went on a rollercoaster, your dad’s silly songs he made up to make you laugh.
 If you had a reasonably happy childhood, it will be the moments, the emotions and the sensory memories that you will retain, long after the gratification of that birthday gift has faded.

 YOU MIGHT ALSO LIKE: This FREE activity book will keep your kids entertained for hours